Last reviewed 18 June 2020

 The objective is therefore to return to as normal a life as possible for as many people as possible but in doing so ensuring another epidemic is avoided.
 UK employers are expected to embrace this strategy and play their part in preventing another epidemic.

-All organisations will need to recognise that the control of COVID-19 is being seen as an occupational health and safety matter.
+All organisations need to recognise that the control of COVID-19 is an occupational health and safety matter.
 The Health and Safety Executive (HSE) has stated that “the law requires all employers to assess the risk of returning to work while the coronavirus outbreak is ongoing and to put steps in place to manage that risk”.

 COVID-19 is therefore clearly a new occupational health and safety hazard.
 The HSE warns that the steps employers need to take “mean that work is likely to be organised differently from how it was before lockdown”.

-Whereas the lockdown phase has been some 8-10 weeks, the new normal phase could last for months, with some estimates suggesting a period of 18 months (before the coronavirus disappears, herd immunity is achieved or a successful vaccine is rolled out).
+Whereas the lockdown phase has been some 8-10 weeks, the new normal phase could last for months, with some estimates suggesting a period of 18 months is more realistic (before the coronavirus disappears, herd immunity is achieved or a successful vaccine is rolled out).

 During this phase the measures being taken to control the virus will be subject to continual review with the potential for measures to be reduced further but also for more restrictive measures to be introduced again if the epidemic shows signs of reigniting.